Liquidity Events & Exit Planning | Intentional LLC | Fort Mill, SC

 start talking.

 The best time to bring us in is before you know exactly when the event will happen.
-Whether you're actively in a deal, thinking about selling in the next few years, or just received an unexpected windfall — the conversation is worth having now.
+Whether you're actively in a deal, thinking about selling in the next few years, or just received an unexpected windfall.
+The conversation is worth having now.

 The earlier we're involved, the more options you have.
 That's just the reality of how liquidity planning works.